University of Washington

 • Entrainment management season is active.

-• Winter-run presence in the Delta is decreasing (winding down).
+• LAD winter-run presence in the Delta is high based on historical monitoring.

-• Steelhead presence in the Delta is high (historical peak).
+• Steelhead presence in the Delta is increasing based on historical monitoring.

 Natural Winter-run Chinook